intel/intel-extension-for-pytorch/README.md

 **Note:** The patched PyTorch 1.13.0a0 is required to work with Intel® Extension for PyTorch\* on Intel® graphics card for now.

-More installation methods can be found at [GPU Installation Guide](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html)
+More installation methods can be found at [GPU Installation Guide](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html).

+Compilation instruction of the latest GPU code base `xpu-master` branch can be found at [Installation Guide](https://github.com/intel/intel-extension-for-pytorch/blob/xpu-master/docs/tutorials/installation.md#install-via-compiling-from-source).

 ## Getting Started